remyoudompheng/isogeny_weber/README.md

 ## Application to point counting

 As an application, a toy implementation of the SEA algorithm for point counting is provided.
-It can handle (very slowly) prime moduli up to approximately 1.4L bits if modular polynomial up to level L are provided.
+It can handle prime moduli up to approximately 1.4L bits if modular polynomial up to level L are provided.

+For example, using a 200 MiB database of modular polynomials encoded as described above, curves with size up to 2000 bits can be processed in a few hours on an average home computer.

+There is an extra cost compared to standard modular polynomials because the f-invariant may be in a larger field extension.
+The associated extra cost is either O(l) for each prime (asymptotically negligible) or comparable to SEA running time (then it may be up to 50% of total time) when the curve has no 2-torsion point.